Last update: 24 August 2023

 3.2 When filling out the application form you also have to show in a logbook that you have performed a minimum number of treatments.
 This logbook should state how many treatment cycles you have performed (including the start and end dates of performance of each of the nine methods listed in the requirements).
 If you have changed clinics, you need more than one logbook.
 Each logbook must be verified and signed by the laboratory supervisor in order to guarantee its authenticity.
 If you have changed clinic, and wish to submit data from more than one clinic, then each set of data must be verified and signed by the laboratory supervisor from each clinic.
 First time applicants must ensure their logbooks are in the provided format (other formats will NOT be accepted).
 Applicants who have applied for this exam before must update their most recent logbook according to the provided format, older logbooks can be accepted, provided they still meet the current requirements.

 3.3 A minimum of 50 cases per procedure is required for all of the 9 procedures.

 3.4 An experience of three years (clinical) /six years (senior clinical) is required for at least 5 out of 9 procedures.

-3.6 The current supervisor must be a senior MAR professional working at the same unit with the ability to guarantee the correctness of the logbook data, an ESHRE member and an ESHRE certified embryologist.
+3.6 The current supervisor must be a senior MAR professional working at the same unit with the ability to guarantee the correctness of the logbook data, an ESHRE member and an ESHRE certified clinical embryologist.

-3.8 In accordance with the European GDPR-law, both the supervisor(s) and the references will be contacted to inform them that their names are mentioned in the application.
+3.8 In accordance with the European GDPR-law, both the supervisor(s) and the references will be notified that their names are mentioned in the application.
 If your supervisor or reference does not support your application, it may be rejected.

 3.10 Logbook requirements